 Madonna is the queen of reinvention when it comes to music, but her career as an actress didn't evolve in the same way.
 Madonna kicked off her acting career with major hits like Desperately Seeing Susan and Dick Tracy, but she also did a ton of really terrible '80s movies.

 It wasn’t until she took on the lead role in Evita that she gained some acting credibility.
 With this movie, she managed to bag herself a Golden Globe for Best Actress in a Musical or Comedy and was nominated for a bunch of other awards.

 However, after meeting British director Guy Ritchie in 1998, and starring in his movie Swept Away, her recognition as a serious actress went down the toilet and she hasn’t tried her luck at anything else since.
-We doubt that Madonna cares that much though, as her real passion lies in music.
+We doubt Madonna cares that much though, as her real passion lies in music.

 You might remember Pheobe Cates from all-time favourite '80s horror film Gremlins.
 You might also remember her from that very weird but very hilarious '90s movie Drop Dead Fred, as well as her role in Fast Times At Ridgemont High.

 She married her husband Kevin Kline in 1989 and the two are still together to this day.
-Kevin Kline still has a flourishing acting career, having recently played Maurice in Beauty and the Beast, but Cates went in another direction entirely.
-She has her own boutique in New York City.
+While Kevin Kline has a flourishing acting career, having recently played Maurice in Beauty and the Beast, Cates went in another direction entirely and owns her own boutique in New York City.
 Despite being at the height of her career when she quit acting, we doubt that she has any regrets.

 Elizabeth Hurley hit the peak of her acting career in the '90s and early '00s.
 During the '90s, she was involved in a ton of shows and TV movies.
 After that, she was in a few successful (albeit not very high-brow) comedies, including Bedazzled and Austin Powers: International Man of Mystery.